Gaetz, Greene flaunt new paths to power, testing GOP leaders - WTMJ

 Greene, in Congress since January, has 400,000 Twitter followers but has made no daytime appearances on the three top cable networks.
 She has appeared on the Trump-friendly One America News Network and Newsmax TV.

 She also reported raising $3.2 million during this year’s first three months.
-That’s more than double the $1.5 million the typical House GOP incumbent spent on their entire 2020 reelection, according to Federal Election Commission figures.
+That’s more than double the $1.5 million the typical House GOP incumbent spent on the entire 2020 election, according to Federal Election Commission figures.

 Gaetz reported raising $1.8 million through March.